SeoulSKY/SoruSora/sorusora/docs/help/translator/set_channel_languages/en.md

 # /translator set_channel_languages

-Set languages to be translated for the selected channels.
+Set or remove the languages to be translated for the selected channels.

 For every message sent in the selected channels, SoruSora will translate the message into the selected languages and reply with the translations.